10 Useful Cooking Tips in the Kitchen.Save Money, Cook Smarter…Have Fun.

 Proven Cooking Tips to Print and Keep handy

 - Stop Water from Boiling Over.
-When cooking spaghetti and pastas, rice, potatoes or cereals, a teaspoon of olive or helps stop water and porridges from boiling over.
-Alternatively smear a little butter around the rim of the inside of the pot.
+When cooking spaghetti and pasta, rice, potatoes or cereals, a teaspoon of olive or helps stop water and porridges from boiling over.
+Alternatively, smear a little butter around the rim of the inside of the pot.

-- Cut Breads and Cakes Cleanly.
+- Cut Bread and Cakes Cleanly.
 Dental floss or fishing line makes a perfect cut for bread and cakes.
-A smooth non serrated sharp knife, lightly smeared with olive oil or butter also works very well.
+A smooth non-serrated sharp knife, lightly smeared with olive oil or butter also works very well.
 If you want to slice a cake in half to fill it, wait for it to cool down complete first for best results.

 9. Cut Meat Chick and Fish with Kitchen Scissors.
 Sharp kitchen scissors are handy for lots more than just opening packaging.
 Use them to trim off meat fats, cut up chicken into portions, slice open fish and other foods items.
 You can even cut up perfectly sized portions using kitchen scissors.
 Make sure you keep them clean and very sharp.

 10. Organize your Recipes.
 You can keep your recipes neatly stored in files using plastic sleeves that are now readily available at stationery stores.
 With new technology, you can now even keep your recipe collections on your laptop, tab or home computer.
 If you love using recipes often print out your favourite ones and buy a photo album that has the sticky sheets.
 Place each printed recipe on a page, and when you use the recipe b album to cook with they will not.